Suleiman Haglotosiye

 Haglotosiye has had an elaborate career in Somali politics, in 2009 he run as presidential candidate in the Puntland elections.
 After he lost the election he created Hoggaanka Badbaadada iyo Mideynta SSC (HBM-SSC), which had a main purpose of liberating the Sool, Sanaag and Ayn regions from Somaliland.
 However, he joined Somaliland after an agreement in 2012.
+Since February 2023, he has been living in Garowe, Puntland.

 Personal life

 Haglotosiye was born in Hargeisa in 1968 and was brought up in Buuhoodle till he moved to Mogadishu to study at the Somali National University in 1980.

 He belongs to the Reer Hagar clan within the Ararsame sub-section under the Ahmed Gerad sub clan of Dhulbahante.

 Career

-From 2010, Xaglatoosiye served as the leader of Hoggaanka Badbaadada iyo Mideynta SSC (HBM-SSC), until 2012 when the organisation was replaced by Khatumo State in a grand conference which took place in Taleex.
-After this conference Xaglatoosiye changed his political position and reached an agreement with Somaliland.
+From 2010, Haglotosiye served as the leader of Hoggaanka Badbaadada iyo Mideynta SSC (HBM-SSC), until 2012 when the organisation was replaced by Khatumo State in a grand conference which took place in Taleex.
+After this conference Haglotosiye changed his political position and reached an agreement with Somaliland.
 His was appointed as the Minister of Health in 2013.

+In October 2021, Haglotosiye announced that he had left the Kulmiye Party.

+On January 29, 2022, Haglotosiye founded the Somaliland People's Party (SPP).

+In February 2023, Haglotosiye called on the government to withdraw its troops from the Sool region.
+Later, Haglotosiye moved to Puntland's capital Garowe.
+He further announced around March 7 that he was withdrawing from Somaliland politics.